ZachisGit/ipfs-arxiv/README.md

 # IPFS-Arxiv
 IPFS-Arxiv is hosted via the interplanetary file system protocol.
 It is a decentralized collection of the newest 1000 machine learning papers from arxiv.
-Since the site isn't dynamic, I have to manually upload the new papers every now and then.
-We will see how long I can keep this up ;)
 Important: All papers are actually uploaded and stored in a decentralized fashion!

 https://gateway.ipfs.io/ipns/QmbahoVpU7qr5NWu8SYLP4my3iPnn9skgV7uFkFwXCfYmX/ <br/><br/>
 (Just in case the top one doesn't work)